Bulldog Odor Explained: Understanding Why Bulldogs Stink and How to Fix It

 Veterinarians often recommend manually expressing these glands to remove excess fluid and alleviate any associated discomfort.
 But what does this mean?
 Well, expressing the anal glands essentially entails squeezing the fluid out through gentle pressure applied around your dog’s anal area.

-This manual expression should ideally be performed by a veterinarian or a trained professional.
-However, if you’re considering attempting this at home, it’s crucial to seek guidance from your vet beforehand and understand the necessary steps and precautions.
+A veterinarian or a trained professional should ideally perform this manual expression.
+However, if you’re considering attempting this at home, itโ€™s crucial to seek guidance from your vet beforehand and understand the necessary steps and precautions.

 So, what can you expect after these measures are taken to address your Bulldog’s anal gland issues?
-Let’s explore some useful tips to help manage and prevent unpleasant odors stemming from these pesky glands.
+Let’s explore some useful tips to help manage and prevent unpleasant odors from these pesky glands.

 See Related: English Bulldog Shedding: Tips and Solutions for Managing Fur